 You often need to pay for all travel expenses with an eligible credit card if you want to potentially use that card’s travel insurance offerings.
 In many cases, you’ll need to pay for the common carrier fare on the plane, train, bus or cruise ship you plan on traveling with in order to gain access to your travel insurance offerings.
 Note that some credit card providers may require you to book the entirety of your trip on their card, whereas others simply need you to book the main transportation to your destination in order to qualify.
 Because these requirements can vary so much, it’s important to confirm how to qualify for your insurance benefits before you book your trip.

 The bottom line

-The travel insurance that comes with some credit cards can offer great solutions to travelers that experience frustrating and costly problems.
+Credit card travel insurance benefits can offer travelers solutions to frustrating and costly travel problems.
 Because you don’t need to pay for this cardholder perk, it’s a great bit of extra protection to have in your back pocket.
-However, if you’re spending a lot on an upcoming trip and are worried about travel issues that may require expensive solutions, then purchasing a separate travel insurance policy may be worth it.
+However, if you’re spending a lot on an upcoming trip and you’re worried about travel issues that may require expensive solutions, then purchasing a separate travel insurance policy may be worth it.